qns7/macOS.qotfiles/README.md

 ## Yabai/SKHD/Menuwhere/...

-- **Caveats** : only designed maximal two displays, internal and 27"1440p (to the left); new/different external monitor would need a few changes.
+- **Caveats** : only designed for maximal two displays, internal and 27"1440p (to the left); new/different external monitor would need a few changes.

 ## Sketchybar